Derv-OFlynn/Fallout3rdYear/1_CloudComputing/CA2 Notes.md

 ### <mark style="background: #BABD00;">What is Zero Trust Security?</mark>

 Zero Trust Security is a cybersecurity strategy that challenges the conventional perimeter-based security models, which have increasingly shown their limitations in the face of modern cyber threats and evolving work environments.

 Traditional security models operate under the assumption that everything inside an organisation’s network can be trusted.
 However, this assumption has become flawed due to the rising sophistication of cyber attacks and the fact that insiders can often be threats themselves.

 In the face of evolving cyber threats and changing work environments, traditional perimeter-based security models are proving inadequate.
 Enter ZTNA, a paradigm shift in cybersecurity that embodies the principle of “never trust, always verify.”

 ### <mark style="background: #BABD00;">Least Privilege Access</mark>

 In a Zero Trust architecture, access controls are dynamically and strictly enforced to ensure robust security.

-Let's explore the five distinct levels of access that are particularly relevant within a Zero Trust framework:
+<mark style="background: #BABD00;">The five distinct levels of access that are particularly relevant within a Zero Trust framework:</mark>

-1. **No Access:** This is the default setting for any user or device.
+1. <mark style="background: #BABD00;">No Access:</mark> This is the default setting for any user or device.
 Access is not granted until explicit authentication and authorisation are achieved, reinforcing the security from the ground up.

-2. **Public Access:** This level allows users to access publicly available information or resources without the need for authentication.
+2. <mark style="background: #BABD00;">Public Access:</mark> This level allows users to access publicly available information or resources without the need for authentication.
 It's designed for maximum accessibility while still maintaining overarching security protocols.

-3. **General Access:** Within an organisation, general access typically includes access to basic organisational tools such as email.
+3. <mark style="background: #BABD00;">General Access:</mark> Within an organisation, general access typically includes access to basic organisational tools such as email.
 This level is meant for day-to-day operational activities by regular staff members.

-4. **Administrative Access:** Reserved for IT and security personnel, this is the highest level of access.
+4. <mark style="background: #BABD00;">Administrative Access:</mark> Reserved for IT and security personnel, this is the highest level of access.
 It includes comprehensive privileges over all systems and applications, enabling these authorised users to modify, delete, or configure high-level settings as required for system management and security.

-5. **Privileged Access:** At this level, users and systems are granted only the minimum levels of access—or permissions—necessary to perform specific functions.
-This careful allocation of privileges is crucial for minimizing the attack surface and limiting the potential damage from security breaches or insider threats.
+5. <mark style="background: #BABD00;">Privileged Access:</mark> At this level, users and systems are granted only the minimum levels of access—or permissions—necessary to perform specific functions.
+This careful allocation of privileges is crucial for minimising the attack surface and limiting the potential damage from security breaches or insider threats.
 This foundational principle of granting the least privilege necessary to complete your tasks is the core of the Zero Trust model.

 Each of these access levels plays a vital role in the enforcement of Zero Trust principles, ensuring that security is maintained through meticulous control over who can access what within your network.